DaveMielke/NBP/b2g/doc/UserInterface/Features/useful.rst

 that you'd like to perform (see above).
 If the characters match the labels of more than one application then the list will be presented within a popup (see `Popups`_).
-If this happens then navigate to the one you'd like to add and press Center.
+If this happens then navigate to the one you'd like to add or remove, and press Center.

+Most launchers allow you to organize your home screen by dragging the shortcuts on it to new locations.
+Many, including the one that comes with Android, allow you to:

+* Drag a shortcut on top of another one in order to create a folder that contains both of them.

+* Drag a shortcut on top of a folder in order to add it to that folder.

+* Drag a shortcut out of a folder.

+See `Dragging Screen Elements`_ for instructions on how to do this via the |user interface|.

 Builtin Shortcuts
 `````````````````